Orenco IL-1

 The Orenco IL-1 was an American two-seat liaison biplane built for the United States Army by the Ordnance Engineering Corporation (Orenco).
-The Model E-2 was a conventional biplane powered by a 400 hp Liberty 12 engine and designated IL-1 (Infantry Liaison) by the Army.
-First flown in 1919, two aircraft were built and evaluated by the Army at McCook Field as P-147 and P-168, but the type did not enter production.
+The Model E-2 was a conventional biplane powered by a 400 hp Liberty 12 engine.
+Ordered on January 26, 1920, and designated IL-1 (Infantry Liaison) by the Army.
+First flown in March 1921, two aircraft were built and evaluated by the Army at McCook Field as P-147 and P-168, but the type did not enter production.